yorickpeterse/oga/CONTRIBUTING.md

 the indentation is identical no matter what program or system is used to view the source code.

-Hard wrap lines at 80 characters per line.
-Most modern editors can easily handle this, if not you should get a better editor.
+Hard wrap lines at roughly 80 characters per line.
+Most modern editors can easily handle this.
 For example, in Vim you can select text in visual mode (using `v`) and press `gq` to automatically re-wrap the selected text.

 It's OK if a line is a few characters longer than 80 but _please_ keep it as close to 80 characters as possible.
 Typically I do this when wrapping the line results in several extra lines without it being much more readable.

-I often have multiple windows vertically next to each other and 80 characters per line is the only setup that lets me do so, even on smaller screen resolutions.
-For example, my typical setup is 1 file browser and two vertical windows.
-Using 80 characters per line ensures all code fits in that space along with some slight padding to make reading more pleasant.

 To make this process easier Oga comes with an [EditorConfig][editorconfig] configuration file.
-If your editor supports this it will automatically apply the required settings for you.
+If your editor supports this it will automatically apply various settings for you.

 ## Hacking on Oga

 Before you start hacking on Oga make sure the following libraries/tools are
 installed:

-* Ragel 6.x (6.9 recommended)
+* Ragel 6.x (6.10 recommended), Ragel 7.x is not supported
 * gunzip (to unpack the fixtures)
 * javac (only when using JRuby)

-Assuming you have the above tools installed and a local Git clone of Oga, lets install the required Gems:
+Assuming you have the above tools installed and a local Git clone of Oga, first you'll need to install the required Gems:

     bundle install